Aheggelund/SafeHaven_Game_scripts/README.md

 This is a hobby project using the Unity game engine and therefore these scripts depends on the correct context inside Unity`s framework.

 .meta files are needed to keep the script context correct.
-It contains information about the settings and linkning of each script asset, which SHOULD be version controlled.
+It contains information about the settings and linkning of each script asset through a GUID, meaning they SHOULD be version controlled.